Extended mean field control: a global numerical solution via finite-dimensional approximation: Approximation of the value function

 \end{cor}

 Note that the value function $v_{N}$ is still defined on an infinite-dimensional space but comes from a cooperative $N$-player game, where the coefficients of the problem take values from finite-dimensional spaces.
-In the following result, we characterise the value function $v_{N}$ by averaging the position of the players, obtaining finally the desired finite-dimensional approximation.
+In the following result, we characterise the value function $v_{N}$ by averaging the players' (deterministic) positions, thereby obtaining the desired finite-dimensional approximation.